Athens (Piraeus) – Tinos

 Ferries to Cyclades Islands

-The Athens to Tinos ferry route is provided by 3 operators and runs all year round.
-The ferry crossing from Athens to Tinos is approximately 4 hours and 30 minutes on ferries servicing this route.
-Athens to Tinos ferry duration can range between 3 hours 30 minutes and 4 hours 50 minutes depending on the operator you are sailing with.
+The Athens (Piraeus) to Tinos ferry route is provided by 2 operators and is available for booking all year round.
+The ferry crossing from Athens (Piraeus) to Tinos takes approximately 5 hours 5 minutes on ferries servicing this route.
+The ferry duration for the Athens (Piraeus) to Tinos ferry can range between 2 hours 25 minutes and 5 hours 5 minutes depending on the operator that you decide to travel with.

-On average there are 15 ferry sailings weekly from Athens to Tinos.
+There are around 11 weekly sailings from Athens (Piraeus) to Tinos.

-The fastest ferry from Athens to Tinos is with Minoan Lines.
+The fastest ferry from Athens (Piraeus) to Tinos is with SeaJets in 2 hours 25 minutes.

 More routes than anyone else.